lavanya1621/Sentiment-Analysis/README.md

 This project demonstrates **integration of multiple frameworks** and a **modular design** that could be improved with **larger datasets and better embeddings**.

----

-Let me know if you want any more changes! 🚀